How to connect an engine to your warehouse

 warehouse = "small_wh"

-When running multiple pools, close each one individually:
+When running multiple engines, close each one individually:

 from adbc_poolhouse import close_pool